 After finding the right contractor for the project, you want to make sure they are paid on time.
 However, there are several options for these payments.
 Most will accept a general deposit, and then you pay after the job is finished.
 Some will require a deposit with several payments throughout the course of the project.
 Which one is right for you?
 Here is a look at contractor payment schedules.

 Are you searching for plot or site plans to help with the permit approval process?
-Our team will create plans for your next renovation or new build project at My Site Plan
+Our team will create plans for your next renovation or new build project at My Site Plan.

 What Is the Standard Construction Payment Schedule?